chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronizationschema_get.md

 # Get synchronizationSchema

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Retrieve effective schema for a given job or template.
+Retrieve the schema for a given synchronization job or template.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).